Medical Management

 CONTINUOUS PASSIVE MOTION

 STRESS - can worsen a muscle related condition in any part of the body by increasing resting muscle tonus all over the body.
-When a muscle has already been operating at borderline resting circulatory levels due to chronic tightness from an unstable joint such as an inflamed TMJ or an unstable bite; even a slight increase in overall central nervous system stress can raise muscle tonus high enough to impair resting circulation and result in accumulation of waste products, which causes pain.
+When a muscle has already been operating at borderline resting circulatory levels due to chronic tightness from an inflamed TMJ or an unstable bite; even a slight increase in overall central nervous system stress can raise muscle tonus high enough to impair resting circulation and result in accumulation of waste products, which causes pain.
 For that reason, a period of increased central nervous system stress often precedes the onset of postural muscle symptoms, and relief can usually be obtained from stress lowering measures like relaxation, meditation, humor, spiritual inspiration, or feeling loved.

 COMBINING stretching and strengthening of muscles can be accomplished by exercises such as Yoga, Tai Chi, or pulling yourself upward using overhead bars.
 Even if you don't pull yourself off the ground, applying some traction to your spine by pulling upward with your arms serves to distract the compressed vertebral segments.
 Doing that rhythmically provides accessory circulation at the joint surfaces, and doing it in a variety of positions and directions extends that circulation all around the joint surfaces.
 Variable rhythmic distraction is a technique in which you use any kind of overhead support (bars, door frames, or tree limbs) to rhythmically and repetitively pull up on your spine at various angles.
 In this manner, you can exercise your arms while using your arm strength to decompress your spine in a way that enhances circulation to the intervertebral joints.